joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 # Conclusion
 {:.no_toc}
 Functional enrichment is a good way to look for certain patterns in populations but their analysis can become a complicated process because of its complexity.
 And the way to contorne the complexity is to use the GOEnrichment tool.
-This tool gives us an visualization more simplified of our data, showing us the enriched GO terms from our sets.
+This tool gives us an visualization more simplified, showing us the enriched GO terms from our sets.
 This simplification is generate because the Summarize Output option, this parameter will reduce the complexity and gives us the most representative/important terms, and consequently a better interpretation from our results.